njuettner/n26/README.md

 ## How to use it

-Usage:

 ```
 usage: n26 [<flags>] <command> [<args> ...]

-A command-line to interact with N26
+A command-line to interact with your N26 bank account

 Flags:
   --help  Show context-sensitive help (also try --help-long and --help-man).